-John W. Wood, Jr., age 64, served as chief executive officer of Analogic Corporation, a leading designer and manufacturer of medical imaging and security systems, from 2003 through 2006, and is currently a consultant.
+John W. Wood, Jr., age 66, is currently a consultant.
+He served as chief executive officer of Analogic Corporation, a leading designer and manufacturer of medical imaging and security systems, from 2003 through 2006.
 Prior to joining Analogic, he held senior executive positions over a 22-year career at Thermo Electron Corporation.
 Most recently, Mr. Wood served as president of Peek Ltd., a division of Thermo Electron Corporation, and as a senior vice president of the parent company.
 He previously served as president and chief executive officer of Thermedics, a subsidiary of Thermo Electron.
-Mr. Wood is a director of ESCO Corporation.
+Mr. Wood is a director of FLIR Systems, Inc., which is a publicly traded entity, and ESCO Corporation, which is a privately held entity.
+We believe Mr. Wood's qualifications to sit on our Board include his extensive executive level management experience and significant financial experience that qualifies him as an "audit committee financial expert."
 Mr. Wood has been a director of American Superconductor since December 2006.